FREQUENTLY ASKED QUESTIONS

 Q. I've used your Sweet Relief lotion before and have just started to use it again now the weather has started to change.
 I've noticed tonight that an application that I put on earlier in the week has led to virtually all of the skin on the crest of the mane shedding off in large pieces.
 I've also noticed that in some areas the skin has almost gone slightly thick / scabby.
 Can you let me know if this is something you expect after the application of the product.

 A. The flaking skin is a normal process when you apply the lotion to skin that has built up a bit of thickening from previous exposure to bites.
 The flakes of old skin that slough off can be quite large and unsightly but they are cosmetic and will brush out and gradually be replaced by healthy new skin.
 However if the skin becomes more irritated, reddened or broken after application, then there's a chance that your horse is reacting to something in the lotion and you should contact me to discuss the next step.

-Q. I have a Fell pony with very bad seasonal itch, his skin was red raw all over when I was given him.
+Q. I have a Fell pony who is extremely itchy, his skin was red raw all over when I was given him.
 Last year I kept his itch under control with a Boett rug and face mask and by using benzole on his legs and Neem oil inside his back legs and sheath.
-After reading about your products I ordered Sweet Relief and Summer Nights and have been using them on him once a day ( 3-4pm) up until 4 days ago no sign of any itching and them suddenly overnight he has itched his mane and around his eyes.
+After reading about your products I ordered Sweet Relief lotion and have been using it on him once a day ( 3-4pm) up until 4 days ago no sign of any itching and them suddenly overnight he has itched his mane and around his eyes.